 Los Danzantes: This five-star restaurant is a “splurge” (you’ll probably pay less than $20 for two courses) but worth every penny.
 Best meal — and best service — of my trip.
 Hint: if you want to try chapulines, this is a not-scary place to do it because they use ground grasshoppers so you’re not staring at the whole insect.
 On Wednesdays 1-4pm, they have major lunch specials if you have a reservation.

-PAN:AM: With a lovely courtyard and life-changing hot horchata, this is a great place for a light breakfast or just a pick-me-up.
-Their baked goods are all freshly made and as always, my favorite was the concha.
+PAN:AM: With a lovely courtyard and life-changing hot horchata, this is a great place for a light breakfast.
+Their baked goods are homemade and as always, my favorite was the concha.

-Caldo de Piedra: This restaurant is closer to Tule than Oaxaca, but is worth the trip out of town.
+Caldo de Piedra: This restaurant is closer to Tule than Oaxaca, but is worth the trip out of town to the Oaxaca Valley.
 Their seafood soup is made the way it has been for hundreds of years: by putting a fire-blazed stone right in your bowl to cook raw river fish to perfection.

 Los Pacos: As far as I know, the only spot in Oaxaca with a sampler entree of six different moles.
 My favorite was the mole verde, but you can try them all for yourself.

 Itanoni: In the Reforma neighborhood and only open for breakfast and lunch.
-All their tortillas are freshly made and taste strongly of fresh corn.
+All their tortillas are freshly made with a strong corn flavor..
 Be prepared for a long meal and slow service, but it’s really good.
 Order a tascalate to drink.

 You might have to stumble over broken Spanish or you might need to enter an art gallery even if you hate art.
 But guaranteed, if you make an effort, there are passionate people all over Oaxaca who would love to chat with you.
-Mexicans are very hospitable people who love to share their culture, so strike up a conversation and see where it leads.
+Mexicans love to share their culture, so strike up a conversation and see where it leads.

 There’s not much going on in Oaxaca before 10am, so there’s no reason to get up early.
 Instead, do what the locals do: eat a late dinner and then go out afterward.
 Bars are dead for the first half of the evening, but there’s plenty of live music and fun scenes as the night goes on.

-If You Don’t Give in to Curiosity, You’re Missing Some Cool Things to Do in Oaxaca City
+Give in to Your Curiosity to Explore Some Cool Things to Do in Oaxaca City

 - Wonder how alebrijes are made?
 Paint your own.